Dispersive analysis of the $\pi^+ \pi^-$ production at the CMD3 experiment and the compatibility with muon pair production measurement by KLOE2 and the pion form factor by JLAB: Introduction

 The precise determination of Hadronic Vacuum Polarization (HVP) represents an important issue for comparison between theory and experiment.
 It is the source of the largest systematic uncertainties in the determination of muonic magnetic moment \cite{amu1,amu2,Abi2021}.
 To this end, the optical theorem and a few other non-perturbative methods \cite{HGK2017,GFW2011} can be used to calculate the muon anomalous magnetic moment, $a_{\mu}$.

-A plethora of precise experiments conducted over the last two decades at BABAR, Belle, BESS, and by the SND/CMD collaborations provided data on exclusive processes $e^+e^-\rightarrow hadrons $ that are needed to determine the HVP.
-However, regarding the most important two-particle channel, $e^+e^-\to\pi^+\pi^-$, the associated data exhibit significant mutual incompatibility when different experiments are compared.
-In addition, based on the new generation experimental setup CMD3, the experimental group in Novosibirsk provided in \cite{CMD3} the measured data on the charged pion pair production cross section that deviates most significantly in the $\rho $ resonance region.
+A plethora of precise experiments conducted over the last two decades at BaBaR, Belle, BESS, and by the SND/CMD collaborations provided data on exclusive processes $e^+e^-\rightarrow hadrons $ that are needed to determine the HVP.
+However, the associated data for the most important two-particle channel,$e^+e^-\to\pi^+\pi^-$, exhibit significant mutual incompatibility when different experiments are compared.
+Based on the new generation experimental setup CMD-3, the experimental group in Novosibirsk provided in \cite{CMD3} the measured data on the charged pion pair production cross section that deviates most significantly in the $\rho $ resonance region.
 This suggests an unknown systematic error presented in measurement.
-While the difference in measured cross sections below $1 GeV $ was already significant (e.g., compare BABAR and BESS3 data), the difference now exceeds ten standard deviations at the $\rho$ meson peak.
-While the mutual incompatibility of the pion electroproduction cross section is striking, it is interesting to see to what degree this incompatibility is reflected in related experiments.
-Naturally, one can ask if there is a chance to discriminate the quality of the data by using the knowledge from other related experiments.

-The main motivation of the present work is to check how the aforementioned incompatibility affects the theoretical calculation of two related observables.
-First, within the use of assumed dispersion relation, we check the compatibility with the measured pion form factor at spacelike kinematics.
-For this purpose we extract the spectral function of the pion charge form factor, make analytical continuation and compare to the JLAB-$\pi$ measurements \cite{JLAB2008,JLABb2008}.
-As a second check of incompatibility influence, we extract HVP with and without CMD3 data and compare the theory and KLOE2 measurement\cite{KLOEdva} of the fine structure coupling constant.
-A third motivation is to correct the, albeit small, numerical error identified in the author's early attempts \cite{sauliarxiv} on the HVP and the pion form factor extractions.
+While the difference in measured cross sections below $1 {\mbox GeV} $ was already significant, the difference between averaged world data and the data collected in \cite{CMD3} now exceeds ten standard deviations at the rho meson peak.
+It is worth mentioning that the statistical errors are essentially identical for all the aforementioned experiments.
+While the mutual incompatibility of the pion electroproduction cross section is striking, one might ask if it is possible to evaluate the quality of the data using knowledge from other related experiments.
+The main motivation behind this work is to examine how the aforementioned incompatibility affects the theoretical calculation of two related observables.
+First, using an assumed dispersion relation to check the compatibility of the measured pion form factors at spacelike kinematics.
+To this end, we extract the spectral function of the pion charge form factor, perform an analytical continuation and compare to the JLAB-$\pi$ measurements \cite{JLAB2008,JLABb2008}.
+Second, we extract the HVP with and without CMD-3 data, comparing the theory to the KLOE-2 measurement\cite{KLOEdva} of the fine structure coupling constant.
+A third objective is to correct the numerical errors identified in the author's earlier calculation of the pion form factor \cite{sauliarxiv} .